Dmitry Muratov: The Russian journalist refusing to be silenced

 "I am convinced that as soon as the propaganda stops, this generation - and everyone else with common sense - will speak out."

 "They're already doing so," he continues.
 "Twenty-one thousand administrative and criminal cases have been opened against Russians who've protested.
-The opposition is in jail; media outlets have been shut down, many activists, civilians and journalists have been labelled foreign agents.
+The opposition is in jail.
+Media outlets have been shut down.
+Many activists, civilians and journalists have been labelled foreign agents.

 "Does Putin have a support base?
 Yes, an enormous one.
-But these are elderly people who see Putin as their own grandson; as someone who will protect them and who brings them their pension every month and wishes them Happy New Year each year.
+But these are elderly people who see Putin as their own grandson, as someone who will protect them and who brings them their pension every month and wishes them Happy New Year each year.
 These people believe their actual grandchildren should go and fight and die."

 Last year Mr Muratov auctioned off his Nobel Peace prize to raise money for Ukrainian child refugees.
 He has little optimism about the future.